AlibabaCloudDocs/cfw/intl.en-US/Pricing/Billing method.md

 **Billing of the Cloud Firewall service**

-**Note:** Currently, only the users with ECS instances based in Malaysia or Singapore can purchase the Cloud Firewall
+**Note:** Currently, only the users with ECS instances based in Malaysia or Singapore can purchase the Cloud Firewall.

 |Feature and billing item|Advanced Edition|Enterprise Edition|Flagship Edition|
 |------------------------|----------------|------------------|----------------|